One frequently asked question in the Betrayal Trauma Recovery community is:

-Lindsey is back again to talk about separation.
+Lindsey, my friend, is back again to talk about separation.
 Separation is a really important boundary that some women use to establish safety.
-Lindsey has done both an in-home separation and now a separation out of her home and she is going to talk about her experience.
+Lindsey has done both an in-home separation and now a separation out of her home.
+She is going to talk about her experience.

 Can you tell us why you felt unsafe in your own home?

 Lindsey: Pretty early on, when I started doing my own recovery, I learned how important it was to me to have my husband both working recovery, in a way that I could see—so he needed to share with me what he was doing or going to meetings and various other things—and then, also, that he needed to be honest with me.

 The honesty has been a real sticking point in our relationship.
 When he went through another repeated experience where he had gone through two months of acting out behavior without disclosing it to me, that’s when I felt unsafe and I knew I needed to change something.

 Anne: Did you feel unsafe before you found out he was lying to you or was there something in your gut that you knew was wrong and you just didn’t have “evidence” until you found out?

 Lindsey: I definitely felt uneasy, that’s for sure, and I knew that I wasn’t seeing the recovery behaviors.
 He wasn’t communicating with me, so I knew that something was up.
 But, until I really had the direct evidence, I didn’t want to move forward.
 It was only a matter of months and I don’t move that quickly with making boundaries.
 It takes me a while.